-Shaquille Rashaun O’Neal is an American professional basketball player born in Newark, New Jersey on 6th March 1972.
-Currently, he is playing with Boston Celtics team at the Center position.
-At 7 feet 1 inch and weighing 325 pounds, he is called as ‘Shaq’ and looked upon as one of the most dominant in the NBA history.
+Shaquille Rashaun O’Neal is one of the greatest basketball players of all time.
+He is a Basketball Hall of Fame as player, FIBA Hall of Fame as player, and College Basketball Hall of Famer.
+At 7 feet 1 inch and weighing 325 pounds, he is looked upon as one of the most dominant in the NBA history.
 Moreover, he is known to be one of the heaviest players to play in the NBA.

-In the 1992 NBA Draft he was the first overall pick by the Orlando magic.
+In the 1992 NBA Draft, he was the first overall pick by the Orlando magic.
 For the season, his average was 23.4 points and 13.9 rebounds per game.
 Hence, he was named the 1993 NBA Rookie of the Year.
-In the second season, Shaquille had an average of 29.4 points and was leading the NBA in 60 percent field goal percentage.
-On 20th November 1993, Shaquille recorded the first triple-double in his career.
+In the second season, O’Neal had an average of 29.4 points and was leading the NBA in 60 percent field goal percentage.
+On 20th November 1993, O’Neal recorded the first triple-double in his career.